Ling Ma, Beverly Gage among authors honored by book critics

 Honorary awards were presented to former U.S. poet laureate Joy Harjo for lifetime achievement, and Jennifer Wilson for excellence in reviewing.
 The Toni Morrison Achievement Award, for “institutions that have made lasting and meaningful contributions to book culture,” was given to San Francisco’s City Lights bookstore.
 Barbara Hoffert, an editor at Library Journal and former NBCC president and board member, received the critics circle’s Service Award.

 The NBCC was founded in 1974 and has hundreds of members around the country.
-Winners of book critic prizes have included Alice Munro, Robert A. Caro, Isabel Wilkerson and the current U.S. poet laureate, Ada Limón.
+Past winners of book critic prizes have included Alice Munro, Robert A. Caro, Isabel Wilkerson and the current U.S. poet laureate, Ada Limón.